deliveroo/deliveroo.engineering/README.md

       └── view2.js
 ```

+If using Rails:

+* the 3rd party code (jQuery, Backbone, Underscore, etc) should be in `/vendor/assets/javascripts`

+* the application code in `/app/assets/javascripts`

-* Requiring the files should follow this order
+Requiring the files should follow this order

 ```
   lib/*